Microprius rufulus

 Microprius rufulus is a species of cylindrical bark beetle with a distribution throughout tropical Africa from Cape Verde Islands to Madagascar, northern Africa, Middle East, and South Asia.
-The species is also introduced and show sporadic distribution in Germany, Cuba, USA, Malta and Cayman Islands.
+The species was also introduced to Germany, Cuba, USA, Malta and Cayman Islands.

 Description

-The typical size is about 3.2 mm.
-Can be found under bark of trees but can be attracted to light.
+Specimens are typically about 3.2 mm in length.
+They be found under bark of trees but are also attracted to light.